schwiebert1/DA401-Positional-Clustering/README.md

 ***Overview:***

 Scrapes player names from league's page.
 Uses that info to build valid URL's for each player.
 Collects per90 stats from each player's adavnced stats page.
 Compiles stats into data frames.
 Writes data frames to csv files.

+The run time for this file was about 56 minutes on my MacBook.
+This file requires Google Chrome installed and an up to date Google Chrome webdriver, which can be found here: https://chromedriver.chromium.org/downloads

 ***Functions:***